The RareTunes FAQ

 Can I buy tracks from RareTunes?

-No. The tracks are offered at no cost for personal or non_commercial use.
-Please contact us if you wish to use any material in a commercial context.
+No. The tracks are offered at no cost for personal, educational or non-commercial use.
+Please contact us if you wish to use any material in a commercial or broadcast context.

 Why was RareTunes developed?

-The RareTunes archive was developed by players and collectors of Scottish music seeking a means of archiving, organising and sharing recordings in their private collections.
-The project was motivated by a belief that there is much recorded music which is unhoused and unheard but can make a major contribution to our understanding of Scottish music.
-Such material has a strong educational value and can provide much interest and enjoyment to all listeners.
+The RareTunes archive was created by players and scholars of Scottish music seeking a means of archiving, organising and sharing recordings in their private collections.
+The project was motivated by a belief that there was much recorded music that was unrecognised and unheard despite being a major part of Scotland’s culture.
+Such material has a strong educational value, can provide much interest and enjoyment to all listeners and has a world-wide audience.
+At that time (c.
+2005) there were “official” initiatives such as HOTBED at the Royal Scottish Academy of Music and Drama and Tobair an Dualchais had not yet emerged and so the developers decided to demonstrate the value publicly accessible and easily curated on-line sound archive.

-RareTunes is developed and maintained by two highly experienced Scottish musicians Derek Hoy and Stuart Eydmann.
-The project draws on their distinguished backgrounds in database development and management, heritage interpretation and conservation, ethnomusicology, field recording, historical research and teaching in higher education.
+RareTunes was developed by two highly experienced Scottish musicians Derek Hoy and Stuart Eydmann.
+The project draws on their distinguished backgrounds in web-based informatics, cultural heritage, ethnomusicology, field recording, historical research and teaching in higher education.
+Sadly, Derek passed away in 2012.
+A simpler, more easily sustainable system with a similar user experience was introduced in 2016.

-I have some interesting material in my own collection which I would like to preserve and share.
+I have some interesting and relevant material in my own collection which I would like to preserve and share.
 Would it be possible to add it to RareTunes?

 My organisation would like to establish and maintain a similar facility for preserving and sharing its own material.
 Can you help?

 Yes.
-We would be pleased to discuss how the RareTunes team might be able to assist.
-Rarteunes has been developed in a manner which is both portable and scalable and might be adaptable to suit your needs.
+We would be pleased to discuss how RareTunes might be able to assist.
+RareTunes has been developed in a manner which is easy to maintain, portable and scalable.
+It might be adaptable to suit your needs.

 Does RareTunes involve social networking?
 Can I become a friend?
 Can I use RareTunes to promote my music?

-RareTunes is primarily an archive and therefore you may wish to consider alternative sites such as Facebook, SoundLantern etc to meet your needs.
+RareTunes is primarily an archive and therefore you may wish to consider alternative sites.
+Many musicians use Facebook, SoundCloud or even YouTube for these purposes.
+RareTunes does have a Twitter presence: @raretunes.

 Can I leave comments and opinions on each track?